 I started to look for the best portable toilet after a camping experience turned out to be not-so-nice for the girls.
 Being an outdoorsy person all my life, I can go behind a bush when it’s urgent.
 But my wife and the two girls didn’t take the unhygienic toileting so kindly.

-I figured that a portable toilet was the best way to get them to agree for our weekend getaways from suburbia.
+I figured that a camping toilet was the best way to get them to agree for our weekend getaways from suburbia.
 And as expected, it worked like a charm.

-We got ourselves the best portable toilet without spending a bomb for it.
+We got ourselves the best camping toilet without spending a bomb for it.
 But that was not before I wrecked my head over portable potties by the dozen.

 If you thought that shopping for porta potties was easy, then wait till you walk into a store or log on to an online retail portal.
 They are available in all sorts of shapes, sizes and configurations.
 Some have a barebones design while others boast of schmancy features.